kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/w3c-tracecontext/README.md

           context:
           - W3C_TRACE_CONTEXT
 ```
-That enabled the tracer properly with a default sampling rate of 1%.
-Be aware of that defining a single extensionProvider of type tracing will deactivate fully the old meshConfig, including sampling and "enableTracing".
-Placing the telemetry resource in istio-system namespace configured the sampling rate for the whole mesh:
+These settings enabled the tracer properly with a default sampling rate of 1%.
+Be aware that defining a single extensionProvider of type `tracing` deactivates the old meshConfig completely, including sampling and "enableTracing".
+Placing the telemetry resource in the istio-system namespace configured the sampling rate for the whole mesh:
 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1
 kind: Telemetry